desihub/desidocker/README.md

 ### Step 4.
 Installing Docker on the instance

-Amazon Linux uses the `yum` package management system.
-Run the following lines to install Git and Docker.
+Run the following lines to install Git and Docker on Amazon Linux, which uses the `yum` package management system.
 ```bash
 # Refresh package repository
 sudo yum update